SysKitTeam/docs-securitymanager/requirements/global-admin-consent.md

 This is because the permissions that SysKit Security Manager requires fall in the scope of delegated permissions that need global administrator consent.

 Functionalities that require consent from global administrator:
-- Create Office 365 group
+- Create Office 365 Group
-- Delete Office 365 group
+- Delete Office 365 Group
-- Add owner/member to Office 365 group
+- Add owner/member to Office 365 Group
-- Remove owner/member from Office 365 group
+- Remove owner/member from Office 365 Group

 ## What permissions does SysKit Security Manager require?